arbouin-consulting/docker-project-example/README.md

 For development multi application, we will set up an architecture to use DNS instead of  `localhost:port`.

-We will use `raefik` as a reverse proxy.
+We will use `Traefik` as a reverse proxy.

 The proposed architecture will be as follows:
 ```